WVCB: Post-John Worrell

 WVCB changed its format in April 2017 to a more contemporary and gospel music format, adding national and local ministries as broadcast partners.
-WVCB also began streaming its broadcast on TUNEIN and the website.
+WVCB also began streaming its broadcast on TuneIn and the website.
 WVCB went silent on September 15, 2021 due to its transmitter failing.
 Station ownership was contemplating the future of the station.

+The Federal Communications Commission cancelled the station’s license on January 31, 2024.